murthyrudra/Information-Retrieval/notebooks/neural_retriever.md

-## TF-IDF Retriever
+## Neural Retriever

-In this notebook, we will develop a TF-IDF Retriever on a small dataset.
-Let's import the TFIDFRetriever class
+In this notebook, we will develop a Neural Retriever on a small dataset.
+Let's import the NeuralRetriever class

 ```python